Bohemian Switzerland – Jetrichovice

 Bohemian Switzerland, part 5-day 4 – Educational path Jetrichovicke steny

-We spent the last day of our trip climbing from one viewing point to another, hiking not more than 14 kilometers, admiring breathtaking panoramas and taking as much of those memories as we can with ourselves.
+We spent the last day of our trip climbing from one viewing point to another, hiking not more than 14 kilometers, admiring breathtaking panoramas and taking as much of those memories as we could with ourselves.
+It all started in Jetrichovice.

 Don’t be mistaken by the short distance.
 Even though it is 14 or 7 kilometers only, reserve a whole day for it.
 Climbing the viewpoints is not only strenuous but also time consuming.
 Count at least 30 to 45 minutes more for each.
 We started at 9 a.m. o’clock and finished around 5 p.m., while the sole hiking-more than 30 thousand steps took us “only” 4 hours.
 In case you have enough time, I strongly recommend visiting all the points I mentioned above.
 Every and each of them carry out new sensation and feeling.
 Every and each have different ascent and unique panorama on the surrounding uplands.
 Finally every and each tell different story about its origin.